Colorado v. Alabama – 1991 Blockbuster Bowl

 Unless, of course, you are Bill McCartney.

-Despite the undeniable success of the “I-bone”, Colorado head coach Bill McCartney decided that, if Colorado was going to compete on the national stage in the 1990′s, the offense had to be upgraded.
+Despite the undeniable success of the “I-bone”, Colorado head coach Bill McCartney decided that, if the Buffs were going to compete on the national stage in the 1990’s, the offense had to be upgraded.
 As a result, McCartney took advantage of the preparation time allowed for the bowl game to prepare for the 1992 season; not for Alabama bowl game.
 McCartney installed a new one-back, pass-oriented offense to replace the I-bone.